serina-robinson/thiolase-machine-learning/README.md

 Robinson, S.L., Smith, M.D., Richman, J.E., Aukema, K.G., & Wackett, L.P.
 (2020) Machine learning-based prediction of activity and substrate specificity for OleA enzymes in the thiolase superfamily. **Under review.**

-**Note:** this is an abbreviated version of the workflow.
+&ast; **Note:** this is an abbreviated version of the workflow.
 For a complete RMarkdown version of this document go to [https://rpubs.com/robinsonserina/thiolases](https://rpubs.com/robinsonserina/thiolases)

 ```{r}
 # Install and load packages